PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 This wargame will teach you various Linux utilities and tricks.
 Follow a walkthrough like the one below for all the levels:
 <a href="https://jhalon.github.io/over-the-wire-bandit1/">https://jhalon.github.io/over-the-wire-bandit1/</a>

-I highly recommend keeping your own private GitBook (gitbook.com) to store notes of all the commands you learn and a little sentence about what they do.
+I highly recommend keeping your own private GitBook (<a href="https://gitbook.com">gitbook.com</a>) to store notes of all the commands you learn and a little sentence about what they do.
 This will be invaluable later on as you will need to come back and reference things that you have forgotten.

 <h1>The Fun Stuff</h1>